DineshKadam1997/ObjectARX_Projects/Project12/Readme.md

    - Build and load the resulting DLL in AutoCAD.

 2. **Enter Command:**
-   - In AutoCAD, enter the custom command (e.g. "USERINFO") to activate the tool.
+   - In AutoCAD, enter the custom command (e.g. "UserInformation") to activate the tool.

 3. **Provide User Information:**
    - The tool will prompt you to enter your age and name.